linhthai206/AboutMe/README.md

 ### **SHORT RESUME**

-First-year student in the College of Business and Economics at Lehigh University, PA.
-Has native fluency in Vietnamese, full professional proficiency in English, and elementary proficiency in Chinese (Mandarin).
+Junior at Lehigh University, PA majoring in Finance and Business Information Systems and minoring in Chinese.
+Has native fluency in Vietnamese, full professional proficiency in English, and intermediate proficiency in Chinese (Mandarin).
 Eager to hone skills through every learning opportunity and cultivate experience in a professional working environment.